The New England Journal of Medicine October 04, 2012

 Multicenter, Germany

-Population Adult patients with acute myocardial infarction complicated by cardiogenic shock scheduled for early revascularization.
+Population Adult patients with acute myocardial infarction (STEMI or NSTEMI) complicated by cardiogenic shock who were planned to undergo early revascularization.

-Intervention Insertion of an intraaortic balloon pump plus optimal medical therapy.
+Intervention Insertion of an intraaortic balloon pump (IABP) either before or immediately after early revascularization, in addition to best available medical therapy.

-Comparator Optimal medical therapy alone (no planned IABP).
+Comparator Early revascularization and best available medical therapy alone (no planned IABP).

 Study Limitations